TACC/coe-332-sp21/docs/week09/kubernetes_pod.rst

  1) Requests to k8s API describe the user's *desired state* on the cluster; for example, the desire that 3 containers of a certain image are running.
  2) The k8s API schedules new containers to run on one or more worker nodes.
- 3) After the container is started, the Kubernetes deployment controller, installed on each worker node, monitors the containers on the node.
+ 3) After the containers are started, the Kubernetes deployment controller, installed on each worker node, monitors the containers on the node.
  4) The k8s components, including the API and the deployment controllers, maintain both the *desired state* and the *actual state* in a distributed database.
 The components continuously coordinate together to make the actual state